austynloehr/austynloehr.github.io/_posts/2025-01-07-STM32ReactionWheel.md

 Once I was satisfied with the simulated filter performance, the next step was to implement it in C on the MCU.
 To handle the digital filtering and matrix math, I utilized
 [ARM CMSIS](https://arm-software.github.io/CMSIS_5/DSP/html/group__groupMatrix.html).
-While I won’t go into the details of the C implementation here, the source code for the filter can be found
+While I won’t go into the details of the C implementation, but the source code for the filter can be found
 [here](https://github.com/austynloehr/stm32_reaction_wheel/blob/main/ReactionWheel_F412/Core/Src/Application/Control/VirtualSensors/VS_OrientationEstimation.c).

 Figures 20 and 21 below show actual Kalman filter data logged from the MCU.
 Figure 20 compares the filter with the gyro and accelerometer estimates.
 Performance of the